mousetrapbot01/CMU-COVID_Daily_Assessment/README.md

 # CMU-Self-Assessment

 This script is for the lazy CMU students who wish to participate in the COVID daily-assessment.
 Use this for your own good!

 I do not endorse fraudulant or malicious actions regarding self-reporting of COVID.

-I am by no means a python master.
-Feel free to give me feedback.

 ## Variables
 The variables represent each of the items in the assessment.
 1. close_contact = True - Have had contact, False - No close contact  (default: false)
 2. any_symptoms  = True - I have symptoms,  False - I don't           (default: false)
-3. temp_higher   = 1 - Yes,    0 - No,    -1 - I didn't check         (default: 0    )\
+3. temp_higher   = 1 - Yes,    0 - No,    -1 - I didn't check         (default: 0    )

 ## Requirements
 1. python version: python 3.x.x          (anything will do, mine: 3.7.7)